DavidVentura/lua-but-worse/README.md

 so, literal field accesses can be optimized for faster access and programatic access to keys still works.

-For a purely calculation-based "micro benchmark" (no table accesses) coming from a real game (`spr_r` from game Rockets!) performance is ~90x (!) when comparing to the original version, which uses globals for all its variables, and ~45x (!) for the optimized version (using locals) [Time to run benchmark went from 30s to 336ms].
+For a purely calculation-based "micro benchmark" (no table accesses) coming from a real game (`spr_r` from game Rockets!) performance is ~30x (!) when comparing to the original version, which uses globals for all its variables, and ~21x (!) for the optimized version (using locals) [Time to run benchmark went from 93s to 3278ms].
 There are no (user-generated) table lookups in this benchmark, so the speedup comes purely from translating the code.
 This type of benchmark is the best case for this translation: memory accesses are _terribly_ slow (via PSRAM).

+There's a not-yet-implemented possible optimization: downcasting (at compile time) `TValue` to `fix32` when possible -- in this benchmark the execution goes to 2264ms (~1.44x faster)

 ## Not implemented